Akira Watanabe (shogi): Year-end prize money and game fee ranking

-Watanabe has finished in the "Top 10" of the JSA's year-end prize money and game fee rankings each year since 2004, and in the "Top 3" seventeen of those times.
+Watanabe has finished in the "Top 10" of the JSA's year-end prize money and game fee rankings each year since 2004, and in the "Top 3" eighteen of those times.
 He was the top money winner in 2013, 2017 and 2021.

 Personal life

 In May 2004, Watanabe married Megumi Ina and the couple's eldest was born during the summer that same year.
 Ina is the younger sister of shogi professional Yūsuke Ina and is also a comic book author.
 The couple met when Ina was an apprentice female shogi professional and became friends due to their shared interest in tsumeshogi.

 Watanabe is a fan of horse racing as well as professional soccer, even traveling to overseas venues to attend games.
 He obtained a Class 4 soccer referee license because of his son's interest the game and has served as head referee at some elementary school games.
 Watanabe also started the Japan Shogi Association's futsal club.